 Informed by her experience as a public school teacher, Amber focuses much of her pro bono practice on vulnerable teenagers, including immigration proceedings for a boy from Burundi brought to the United States for lifesaving medical treatment, and a girl fleeing gang violence in El Salvador.
 Amber has conducted “Know Your Rights” workshops for teenagers and listening sessions with local police officers at a public housing community center in Brooklyn.
 In addition to her work with children, Amber has traveled to immigration detention centers to assist detained migrants with their applications for asylum in the United States, and represented several women’s health clinics in reproductive rights litigation in Virginia.

-Amber also has an active pro bono practice, focusing on youth justice issues.
+Amber also has an active pro bono practice, focusing on youth issues.
+Her experience includes:

 Admissions